thentenaar/motif/README.md

 - The ``XM_MSGCAT`` macro was added, to signify that Motif was built with support for X/Open message catalogs.
-- JPEG, PNG, and Xft support is enabled by default if present at build-time.
+- JPEG, PNG, Xft, and Xrandr support is enabled by default if present at build-time.
   Specify ``--without-jpeg``, etc. to disable them.
 - Motif's editres implementation has been removed, so that the updated version in [libXmu](https://gitlab.freedesktop.org/xorg/lib/libxmu/-/merge_requests/18) can be used instead.
 - ``XmCommandGetChild()`` is deprecated in favor of ``XtNameToWidget`` like the other ``*GetChild()`` functions
 - The demos have been split out from the ``all`` make target
+- Various bugs have been fixed
+- Tons (probably >= 10k lines) of dead code pruned

 ## TODO

 - Continued fixes and improvements
-- MacOS / Cygwin builds?

 ## Packaging Status